axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-keep-alive-program.md

 | Type:    | yes or no |
 | Default: | no        |

-*Description:* Specifies whether the external program should be closed when {{% productparam "abbrev" %}} is reloaded.
+*Description:* Specifies whether the external program should be closed when {{% param "product.abbrev" %}} is reloaded.